bionaut/synapse/README.md

 ### Configuring OpenAI credentials

-Synapse defaults to the `Synapse.Tools.OpenAI` adapter.
+Synaptic defaults to the `Synaptic.Tools.OpenAI` adapter.
 Supply an API key in one of two ways:

 1. **Environment variable** (recommended for dev):